 Right now, the United Nations is predicting a mental health pandemic along with the COVID pandemic.
 These are challenging times for every one of us.
-People have lost jobs, closed businesses – there are many struggles.
+People have lost jobs and closed businesses – there are many struggles.
 But when we face challenging times, we should not start working against ourselves.
 People think doctors have to fix our lives.
-If we get the virus, we will go to the doctor because it is an external invasion and we need help.
-But so many people are making themselves miserable with their own thought and emotion.
+If we get the virus, we will go to the doctor because it is an external invasion, and we need help.
+But so many people are making themselves miserable with their thoughts and emotions.

 1. Learn to Sit Right

 Whether you name it stress, anxiety, or whatever else – essentially, there is friction in the system.
 So it is important that first, the system is geometrically well-aligned, and next, it must be properly lubricated.
 There are ways to do this.
 Where there is geometrical perfection, there is no effort; there is no friction.
 That is what you have to bring into your system.

 The simplest thing is you just learn to sit properly.
 Sit in such a way that the body does not need your muscular support, that it is so well balanced that if it sits, it simply sits.
 Just do this for a few hours a day, and you will see – you will feel much better.

 In Yoga, we say that an unclean colon and psychological disturbances are directly connected.
 If the colon is not clean, you cannot keep your mind stable.

 When the digestive process is happening in the stomach bag, the purification of the body on the cellular level almost shuts down.
 So if you keep eating through the day, the cells retain impurities for a longer period, which creates various problems over a period of time.
 Even the excretory process from the intestines does not happen efficiently because the waste material will keep coming to the colon at different times instead of at once.

 In the Yogic system, we say there must be a minimum of six to eight hours between one meal and the next.
 If that is not possible, at least a five-hour gap is a must.
 Less than that means you are causing trouble to yourself.